 Most children with additional support needs will not require a CSP as their needs can be met through other forms of planning.

-- they need extra support because there are complex or multiple factors that negatively and significantly affect their school education
+- Your child requires support because of complex or multiple factors that negatively and significantly affect their school education

-- they have support needs that are likely to last for more than a year
+- Your child's support needs are likely to last for more than a year

-- and they need significant additional support from the local authority’s education department, and from at least one another agency (such as social work, or health)
+- Your child needs significant additional support from the local authority’s education department, and from at least one another agency (such as social work, or health).

 A CSP should describe your child’s strengths, your child’s additional support needs, and your child’s educational objectives.
-It will also describe the support they need to meet these objectives and the organisation or professionals who will provide it.
+It should also include the support they need to meet these objectives and the organisation or professionals who will provide it.

-If your child has a co-ordinated support plan, the school should still carry out personal learning planning.
+If your child has a CSP, the school should still carry out personal learning planning.
 If appropriate, it should also set up a learning plan such as an IEP to set smaller, short-term learning targets.
-For example, information from the co- ordinated support plan should be used to draw up the IEP, and progress with the IEP can be used to measure the success of the support outlined in the CSP
+For example, information from the CSP should be used to draw up the IEP, and progress with the IEP can be used to measure the success of the support outlined in the CSP.

-From 2018 some parts of the Getting it Right for Every Child approach (the set of principles that guide how professionals make sure the wellbeing of children) will have legal duties attached.
-There will be a single planning approach for children who need additional support from services called a Child’s Plan.
-In some local authorities Child's Plan are already in use and so your child may already have one.
-At the moment it is not a legal document.
-This will change next year.
+Part of the Getting it Right for Every Child approach (the set of principles that guide how professionals make sure the wellbeing of children) is a single planning approach for children who need additional support from services, called a Child’s Plan.

 During planning meetings, staff will share lots of information about your child and how they learn and behave in school.
 It's important that you have the chance to share insights about your child too.
 Sometimes you may be asked to do this at a meeting or by filling in a section of a learning plan.
 Here's some things you might want to share: